tadhg-moore/tadhg-moore/content/home/experience.md

     date_end: '2020-09-02'
     description: |2-
         Responsibilities include:
-        * Conducted research on the effects of climate change on lakes and reservoirs globally
+        * Conducted research on the effects of climate change on lakes and reservoirs globally.
-        * Collaborated with international researchers for lake modelling work
+        * Collaborated with international researchers for lake modelling work.
-        * Co-authored scientific publications
+        * Co-authored scientific publications.